Rachel Brathen: Biography

 She is the author of the book Yoga Girl, which became a New York Times best-seller in 2015, popularising the line "Yoga every damn day".

-"Yoga Girl" is also the name of Brathen's Instagram account.

 Brathen founded a yoga studio called Island Yoga Aruba as well as the yoga video service oneOeight and the non-profit 109 World.

 In 2017, Forbes named Brathen on its list of the most important social media influencers in the fitness category, noting that Brathen can command a $25,000 fee per Instagram post.
-She is a certified Yoga influencer, with a score of 98 from the influencer marketing software Klear.
+She is a certified yoga influencer, with a score of 98 from the influencer marketing software Klear.
 Brathen launched a podcast in March 2017, which reached the iTunes charts.

 In 2019, she published an autobiography, To love and let go: a memoir of love, loss, and gratitude.

 Personal life

-She speaks four languages, Swedish, English, Spanish and Papiamento (spoken on Aruba).
-She and her husband Dennis live on Aruba, where he administers her yoga business.
-They married in June 2014, and have a daughter.
+She and her husband Dennis lived on Aruba, where he administered her yoga business.
+They married in June 2014.
+They now live in Sweden, and have a daughter and a son.